kostas-pa/LFITester/README.md

 # DISCLAIMER
-• This tool is for educational purpuses olnly.
+• This tool is for educational purpuses only.

 • We are not responsible for any illegal usage of this tool.